 The Assembly Band Movement program and the ordination service highlighted this session.

-Progress reports from Africa, Asia, and Europe and the annual healing service were the highlights of the Friday evening session.
+Special songs and the annual healing service were the highlights of the Friday evening session.

 The Parade of Nations and World Mission program highlights the Thursday evening session.
 A mighty move of God swept throughout the Assembly in a mighty way.